hapax/hapax.github.io/outreach.md

 permalink: /outreach/
 ---

-I like introducing maths and physics to people!
+I like introducing fun maths and physics to people!
-I describe a few of my teaching and outreach efforts below.
+A few of my teaching and outreach efforts are described below.

 <figure>
     <div style="text-align:center"><img src ="/images/cow.png" width="40%" />